South Pacific (musical): Background

 Tales of the South Pacific comprises nineteen stories.
 Each stands independently but revolves around the preparation for an American military operation to dislodge the Japanese from a nearby island.
 This operation, dubbed Alligator, occurs in the penultimate story, "The Landing at Kuralei".
-Many of the characters die in that battle, and the last story is titled "The Cemetery at Huga Point".
+Many of the characters die in that battle, and the last story is titled "A Cemetery at Huga Point".
 The stories are thematically linked in pairs: the first and final stories are reflective, the second and eighteenth involve battle, the third and seventeenth involve preparation for battle, and so on.
 The tenth story, at the center, is not paired with any other.
 This story, "Fo' Dolla' ", was one of only four of his many works that Michener later admitted to holding in high regard.
 It was the one that attracted Rodgers and Hammerstein's attention for its potential to be converted into a stage work.

-"Fo' Dolla' ", set in part on the island of Bali-ha'i, focuses on the romance between a young Tonkinese woman, Liat, and one of the Americans, Marine Lieutenant Joe Cable, a Princeton graduate and scion of a wealthy Main Line family.
+"Fo' Dolla' ", set in part on the island of Bali-ha'i, focuses on the romance between a young Tonkinese woman, Liat, and one of the Americans, Marine Lieutenant Joe Cable, a Princeton graduate and scion of a wealthy Philadelphia Main Line family.
 Pressed to marry Liat by her mother, Bloody Mary, Cable reluctantly declines, realizing that the Asian girl would never be accepted by his family or Philadelphia society.
 He leaves for battle (where he will die) as Bloody Mary proceeds with her backup plan, to affiance Liat to a wealthy French planter on the islands.
 Cable struggles, during the story, with his own racism: he is able to overcome it sufficiently to love Liat, but not enough to take her home.